JDoinkus/auto-hide-discord-channel-list/README.md

 5. Change the tab from Local Themes to Online Themes Tab at the top of the Window.
 6. Paste the link on a new line in the Online Themes text box.

-By installing via Online Themes, any new updates to the code will automatically apply.
+By installing via Online Themes, **future updates to the code will automatically apply**.

-If you prefer to be installed locally on your machine, follow the below steps for BetterDiscord, but in the Vencord "Local Themes" section.
+If you prefer a **local install** on your machine, follow the below steps for BetterDiscord, but in the Vencord "Local Themes" section.

 #### BetterDiscord